egroslu/myquickhsk/README.md

 ### Version 0.6 (Week 7)
 - Committed project repo to GitHub
+- Removed theme customization for sake of meeting submission deadline

 ### Version 0.5 (Week 6)
 - Removed "Bests" concept (not conducive to UX and functionally unuseful)